aetperf/aetperf.github.io/_posts/2023-11-03-Installing-your-Python-package-on-a-Windows-machine-that-does-not-have-internet-access.md

 ---

 **Disclaimer:** I am not a Windows expert.
-The process outlined in this blog post is something I learned recently and wanted to share, especially for those who, like me, may not be Windows experts.
-Writing about it also helps me grasp new concepts and share them with the community.
+The process outlined in this blog post is something I learned recently and wanted to share.
+Writing about it also helps me grasp new concepts and techniques.

-Suppose you've developed a Python package called `MyPackage` on Linux, with specific package requirements, and need to install it on a Windows machine that lacks internet access.
-This blog post will guide you through the process, which involves downloading necessary files on a similar Windows machine with internet access and then transferring them to the isolated machine.
+Suppose you've developed a Python package called `MyPackage` on Linux, with specific package requirements, and need to install it on a Windows machine that lacks internet access, on which you may not have any specific priviledges.
+This blog post will show you one way to do that, which involves downloading Wheel files on a similar Windows machine with internet access, then transferring them to the isolated machine and install them in a virtual env.

 ## On a machine that has internet access

-Begin by preparing your working environment:
+Begin by preparing your working environment.

 - Create a Main Directory